adamd1985/adamd1985/README.md

 </p>
 <p align='center'>You can engage me or my Atlas fellows,  here: <a href="https://callforatlas.com/contactus">Call For Atlas</a>.</p>
 <p align='center'>If agile is your cup of tea, I was the founder of <b>Scrumday Malta</b> and still maintain affiliations and networks, which I offer on request.
 Direct an email to me from the above address.</p>
-<p align='center'>Also technical Co-Founder here, with an AI company in YCombinator's 2019 shortlist, called Prod.AI.</p>
+<p align='center'>I was technical Co-Founder, with an AI Start-Up in YCombinator's 2019 list, called ProdX.AI.</p>

 <p align="center">
   <a href="https://callforatlas.com"><img width="200" src="https://github.com/adamd1985/adamd1985/blob/master/cfalogo.png" alt="Social banner for Call for Atlas"></a>